What is an incision?

 What steps are involved in changing a dressing?

-Step 1: How do I prepare the area for changing the dressing?
+Step 1: Prepare the area for changing a dressing.

-First, you or the caregiver who is changing the dressing needs a clean surface to work on.
-Pets should be moved to a different room, and the caregiver should remove any jewelry.
-The surface where the supplies will be laid out should be washed with soap and water and covered with a clean cloth or paper towel.
+First, you or the caregiver who is changing your dressing needs a clean surface to work on.
+Pets should be moved to a different room and your caregiver should remove any jewelry.
+Wash the surface where supplies will be with soap and water and cover with a clean cloth or paper towel.

 First, you’ll prepare your new dressing.
 Open the gauze package(s) without touching the gauze.
 Next, cut new tape strips.
 Set aside.